HOW WE WORK

 WHAT AN HOUR LOOKS LIKE

 People sometimes ask what an hour together actually looks like.
 The shape of it follows what you bring and what the moment is asking for.
+I like this part of the work: the close attention, the live discovery, the moment a stuck dilemma begins to become workable.

-At key moments, I invite you to stretch into a real-life leadership experiment between now and our next session.
 Throughout, my job is to keep the space clear, kind, and honest enough that what is already true in you can come through in your work.

 WHAT CHANGES